Moving Frames: Difference and Differential-Difference Lagrangians: Differential-difference structure

 which proves \eqref{ddadxid}.
 To obtain \eqref{ddadX}, substitute \eqref{prolv} into the prolongation of \eqref{ddad} and take \eqref{ddadxid} into account.
 Then apply \eqref{ddadxid} to $\widetilde{x}$ and \eqref{ddadX} to $\widetilde{u}^{\alpha}$ to prove \eqref{ddadxi} and \eqref{ddadQ}. \end{proof}

 The construction of a differential-difference moving frame is essentially the same as that of a difference moving frame.
-Suppose that the Lie group $G$ acts smoothly, freely and regularly on $\mathcal{M}\subset\prol$, a finite prolongation space over $\mbn$ whose coordinates include all relevant variables, including at least one derivative, $u^\alpha_{j;\mbK},\ j\geq 1$.
-Let the cross-section and frame on \(\mathcal{M}\) be \(\mathcal{K}\) and \(\rho\), respectively.
-Such a moving frame uses the $\mbK^{\mathrm{th}}$ translate of $\mathcal{K}$ at every other base point $\mbn+\mbK$; the cross-section and frame at $\mbn+\mbK$ are represented on $\mathcal{M}$ by $\s_\mbK\mathcal{K}$ and $\rho_{0;\mbK}=\s_\mbK\rho$, respectively.
+Suppose that the Lie group $G$ acts smoothly, freely and regularly on $\mathcal{M}\subset\prol$, a finite prolongation space over $\mbn$ whose coordinates include all relevant variables, including at least one derivative \smash{$u^\alpha_{j;\mbK}$}, $j\geq 1$.
+Let the cross-section and frame on~$\mathcal{M}$ be~$\mathcal{K}$ and $\rho$, respectively.
+Such a moving frame uses the $\mbK^{\mathrm{th}}$ translate of $\mathcal{K}$ at every other base point $\mbn+\mbK$; the cross-section and frame at $\mbn+\mbK$ are represented on $\mathcal{M}$ by $\s_\mbK\mathcal{K}$ and~$\rho_{0;\mbK}=\s_\mbK\rho$, respectively.
 This construction extends immediately to $\prol$, because $\mathcal{M}$ has arbitrary dimension.

 As usual, the invariantization (denoted by $\iota$) of a function, operator, etc., is obtained by evaluating the transformed quantity on the frame $\rho$.
-The freedom to choose a cross-section leads to the possibility that $\iota(x)$ may depend on one or more of the variables $u^\alpha_{j;\mbK}$, because $\widetilde{x}=g\cdot x$ depends on $x$ and the group parameters.
-If this possibility occurs, the invariantized total derivative, $\mathcal{D}:=\iota(D)$, does not commute with the (invariant) shift operators $\s_\mbK$.
-This motivates the following general definition.
+The freedom to choose a cross-section leads to the possibility that $\iota(x)$ may depend on one or more of the variables $u^\alpha_{j;\mbK}$, because~$\widetilde{x}=g\cdot x$ depends on $x$ and the group parameters.